odtufatih/vue-examples/vue-springboot-basic-example/README.md

-* This is a basic monolithic vue-js spring-boot application example.
+* This is a basic monolithic VueJS Spring-Boot application example.

 ### Steps For Local